ovaic/Python/README.md

 COPY-PASTE all data for that Label in another EXCEL file and ADD its full PATH in the code (line #9 df = pd.read_csv(r'PATH\links.csv')

+Run this command: !python requirements.txt ... to install libraries.

 RUN your Jupyter Notebook TERMINAL in the folder where you want to Download the videos.

 Make another folder named "clipped" and "not clipped" in it to store clipped videos.
 (REQUIRED)*